TritonDataCenter/sdc-nfs/README.md

 To pass in a config file, use the -f option:

-    sudo node server.js -f etc/myconfig.json
+    pfexec node server.js -f etc/myconfig.json

 All output logging is done via [bunyan](https://github.com/trentm/node-bunyan).
 Once started, the server will output an occasional log message, but the `-d` or `-v` options can be used to change the bunyan logging level to either 'debug' or 'trace'.
 Logging at either of these levels is not recommended, except during debugging, since there will be many log entries for each NFS operation.
 You may want to redirect the output from the server into a file:

-    sudo node server.js -d -f etc/myconfig.json >log 2>&1
+    pfexec node server.js -d -f etc/myconfig.json >log 2>&1

 To mount a directory, use the standard NFS client `mount` command with a path on the server.
 For example:

-    sudo mount 127.0.0.1:/foo /mnt
+    pfexec mount 127.0.0.1:/data /mnt

-Once you have confirmed that the server works as expected, you can set up a service on your system so that the server runs automatically when the system boots.
-Setting up a service like this is OS-specific and is discussed in that section for each operating system.
+Once you have confirmed that the server works as expected, you can set up a service in your zone so that the server runs automatically when the zone boots.
+This is discussed in the SmartOS section below.

 ## Limitations

-XXX TBD
+The NFS mknod(2) operation is not supported.

+AUTH_SYS is the only style of authorization supported.

+UID/GID mapping between the server and clients is outside the scope of this implementation.

 ## OS Specific Considerations

-This section discusses any issues that are specific to running the server on a given operating system.
+This section discusses any issues that are specific to using or running the server in a specific type of zone.

 ### lx-branded zones